linkerd/linkerd/linkerd/docs/protocol-h2.md

 ## HTTP/2 Headers

-linkerd reads and sets several headers prefixed by `l5d-`, as is done by the `http` protocol.
+Linkerd reads and sets several headers prefixed by `l5d-`, as is done by the `http` protocol.

 ### HTTP/2 Context Headers

-_Context headers_ (`l5d-ctx-*`) are generated and read by linkerd
+_Context headers_ (`l5d-ctx-*`) are generated and read by Linkerd
 instances.
-Applications should forward all context headers in order for all linkerd features to work.
+Applications should forward all context headers in order for all Linkerd features to work.

 Header | Description
 ------ | -----------
 `dtab-local` | Deprecated.
 Use `l5d-ctx-dtab` and `l5d-dtab`.
 `l5d-ctx-deadline` | Describes time bounds within which a request is expected to be satisfied.
 Currently deadlines are only advisory and do not factor into request cancellation.
-`l5d-ctx-trace` | Encodes Zipkin-style trace IDs and flags so that trace annotations emitted by linkerd may be correlated.
+`l5d-ctx-trace` | Encodes Zipkin-style trace IDs and flags so that trace annotations emitted by Linkerd may be correlated.

 <aside class="warning">
 Edge services should take care to ensure these headers are not set